FailAcademy/learning/web-dev-foundation/_slides/03-js/03-functions-and-objects-slides.md

 ### What is a function?

-Functions are specific chunks code that you can use to repeat a set of instructions.
+Functions are specific chunks code that you can use to **repeat a set of instructions**.

+---
+class: center, middle

+.large[
+   Sound familiar?
+]

 ---